oskariorg/oskari-frontend/api/mapping/mapmodule/request/vectorlayerrequest.md

     ]
 }
 ```
-Exampe above would create a tooltip like:
+The features would be darker on mouse hover and they would have a tooltip like:
 ```
 Feature Data
 Feature ID: 23098523243